netwarlan/tf2/readme.md

 TF2_SERVER_ENABLE_PROPHUNT | false
 TF2_SERVER_CONFIG | server.cfg

+## Health Check

+The container includes a built-in health check that monitors the srcds process.
+Docker will automatically report the container as unhealthy if the game server stops running.

-### Prop Hunt Setup
+## Prop Hunt Setup

-A prop hunt server can be stood up by passing the following environment variable `TF2_SERVER_PROPHUNT=true` when starting up the container.
+A prop hunt server can be stood up by passing the following environment variable `TF2_SERVER_ENABLE_PROPHUNT=true` when starting up the container.
 This will install MetaMod and SourceMod into the container as well as all the necessary assets like maps, sounds, sourcemod plugins, etc...

 *Note: It does appear the TF2 server crashes when attempting to connect to the server for the first time after standing up this type of server.
 Appears to be a bug, but simply connecting again appears to work fine.
-No further testing has been done.
+No further testing has been done.*

+## Troubleshooting

+**Server won't start**
+- Check Docker logs: `docker logs <container_id>`
+- Verify all required ports are available and not in use
+- Ensure adequate disk space for game files

+**Slow startup**
+- First startup downloads ~8GB of game files
+- Subsequent startups are faster if game files are persisted via volume

+**Players can't connect**
+- Verify ports 27015 UDP/TCP are forwarded/exposed correctly
+- Check `TF2_SVLAN` is set to `0` for internet play
+- Ensure firewall rules allow incoming connections

+## License

+This project is open source.
+See the repository for license details.